Art Therapy for Mental Health

 Expressive

-Expressive therapy is a type of art therapy that helps a person gain clarity over their issues and help manage them through self control practices.
+Expressive therapy is a type of art therapy that helps a person gain clarity over their issues and helps manage them through self-control practices.
 This is particularly beneficial for people who are looking to recover from substance dependence.
-It uses various artistic techniques including painting, drawing, sculpting, music, movement to help a person communicate their thoughts.
-It draws from psychodynamic theory and aims to understand how a person’s experiences influences their decisions later on in their life.
+It uses various artistic techniques, including painting, drawing, sculpting, music, and movement, to help a person communicate their thoughts.
+It draws from psychodynamic theory and aims to understand how a person’s experiences influence their decisions later on in their life.

 Music